julius-speech/julius/README.md

 Citation to this software can be a paper that describes it,

-> A. Lee, T. Kawahara ans K. Shikano.
+> A. Lee, T. Kawahara and K. Shikano.
 "Julius --- An Open Source Real-Time Large Vocabulary Recognition Engine".
 In Proc.
 EUROSPEECH, pp.1691--1694, 2001.

 > A. Lee and T. Kawahara.
 "Recent Development of Open-Source Speech Recognition Engine Julius" Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC), 2009.